peter-conalgo/freesurface/README.md

 Canada.
 We need legal help to accomplish this so that we can figure out if their is a way to provide taxable benfits to compaines who embrace this methodology.

+### We need Psychologists!

+The word satisfaction gets used quite a lot right now in this document and a rough guess around how that all ties together.
+We need psychologists to help us understand what really is the best way for a person to be productive.
+What are the real important states of mind.
+Should we find a way for more people to work from home and focus on thier families?

 ### We need investment

 If you are company that thinks you would like to pinoneer in an area like this, let us